 02. General Discharge or Transfer.
 If the Home Administrator determines that one (1) or more of the following is present or has occurred, the resident may be discharged or transferred from the Home: (3-23-22)

 a.
-Possession of a lethal weapon of any kind by the resident on Division property; possession of wine, beer, or liquor by the resident on Division property; or possession of a controlled substance or medication by the resident, unless prescribed by the resident's physician; (3-23-22)
+Possession of a lethal weapon of any kind by the resident on Division property; possession of wine, beer, or liquor by the resident on Division property, unless prescribed by the resident's physician; or possession of a controlled substance or medication by the resident, unless prescribed by the resident's physician; (3-23-22)

 b.
 Excessive or habitual intoxication; (3-23-22)